Thinking of taking an RLMI Jumpstart or CHIP Program?

 Dr. Barnett facilitates a small group discussion following the individual testimonials.

-Here’s what people are saying about our CHIP Programs and Plant-Based Nutrition Course!
+Here’s what people are saying about our CHIP Program and Plant-Based Nutrition Course!

 J. Chad Teeters, MD